alextanhongpin/go-erd/README.md

 *+person_id
 ```

 The name of the Entity must be wrapped in `[]` square brackets, and it may follow an option to configure the table color (NOTE: Only valid CSS color names, e.g. red, green or six character hex code is valid, so `#333` will not be rendered correctly).
+Any rows after the table name will be attributes (or columns of the table).

 Aside from that, there are other operators that we can use to assign to our diagram:
 ```